Sentra-Brain/sentra-platform/docs/arc42/08_crosscutting_concepts.md

 - **Self-Hosted First:** All core services operate within the client’s infrastructure.
 By default, Sentra Brain is designed for LAN-only or VPN-protected environments.
 - **Internal Authentication Service:** Local auth system managing access to both frontend interfaces and API endpoints.
-- **Admin Tools Protection:** Embedded n8n and Admin Panel are restricted to authenticated administrators.
+- **Admin Tools Protection:** Embedded n8n and Admin Panel are restricted to authenticated client administrators.
+Vendor Control Panel is restricted to vendor super admins.
 Access to these tools is never exposed publicly.
 - **Role-Based Access Control:** Only authorized users can access sensitive areas like configuration or monitoring.
 - **Encrypted Communication:** All internal and external API communication uses HTTPS and, where applicable, mutual TLS.